 -- Got kids?
 Head to the Lincoln Park Zoo at mile 6, where you’ll catch runners zooming past.
 Once you’ve cheered for friends and strangers alike (or until the kids get antsy), head inside for an afternoon of a different sort — one full of exotic birds, reptiles and mammals like monkeys, lions and camels.

--- Mile 11 is also a great place to take in the action thanks to Advocate’s Cheer Station, located on the corner of North Avenue and Wells Street.
-Enjoy free snacks, thundersticks and a digital screen broadcasting custom good luck videos.
+-- Mile 11 is also a great place to take in the action thanks to Advocate Health Care’s Cheer Station, located on the corner of North Avenue and Wells Street.
+Enjoy a VIP lounge with free snacks, giveaways, and a digital screen broadcasting good luck videos.